-Staff must read and follow the School's Low-level concerns guidance & procedures
+Team members must read and follow the School's Low-level concerns guidance & procedures

-25.1 Staff must understand what low-level concerns are and be aware of the process for addressing low-level concerns.
+25.1 Team members must understand what low-level concerns are and be aware of the process for addressing low-level concerns.

 The term 'low-level' concern does not mean that it is insignificant.
-A low-level concern is any concern, no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt', that an adult working in or on behalf of the school may have acted in a way that is inconsistent with the staff code of conduct, including inappropriate conduct outside
+A low-level concern is any concern, no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt', that an adult working in or on behalf of the school may have acted in a way that is inconsistent with the Group's code of conduct, including inappropriate conduct outside of work, but does not meet the allegations threshold or is not considered serious enough to consider a referral to the local authority designated officer or local equivalent.
+(KCSiE 2024)